 All crimes are categorized in accordance with the Federal Bureau of Investigation’s (FBI) Uniform Crime Reporting Handbook (UCR).
 For sex offenses only, definitions are pulled from the FBI’s National Incident-Based Reporting System (NIBRS) edition of the UCR, and hate crimes are classified according to the FBI’s Uniform Crime Reporting Hate Crime Data Collection Guidelines and Training Guide for Hate Crime Data Collection.
 Recently added violence against women offenses are defined by the Violence Against Women Act (VAWA) Campus Sexual Violence Elimination Act (Campus SaVE) provisions.

-Please click on the link below to view the Crime and Fire Safety report for calendar years 2016-2018 published September 2019:
+Please click on the link below to view the Crime and Fire Safety report for 2018-20 published September 2021:

 Annual Security Report